 KEY FACTS AT A GLANCE

 • Arctic Slope Regional Corporation is the largest locally owned and operated business in Alaska, with approximately 12,000 employees on its payroll, including nearly 4,000 in Alaska.
 Revenues reached $2.5 billion in 2015, up from $2.5 billion in 2013.

 • ASRC is owned by approximately 13,000 Iñupiat Eskimo shareholders who live primarily in eight villages on Alaska’s North Slope, above the Arctic Circle.
 This is one of the most isolated and challenging environments in the United States.

 • In 1990, ASRC became the first of only four Alaska Native corporations to enroll shareholders born after 1971.
 Today, nearly 70 percent of ASRC shareholders were born after 1971.

 • Seventy-five percent of ASRC’s senior executives are Iñupiat, including the company’s president and chief executive officer.

-• ASRC distributed nearly $35.5 million in wages to its shareholders in 2010.
+• ASRC distributed $44.1 million in wages to its shareholders in 2014.

 • Since 2005, ASRC has distributed an average of $16 million each year in benefits to its shareholders in the form of educational scholarships and community support funding, as well as training and development.
 Since 2010, ASRC has contributed nearly $8.3 million to the Arctic Education Foundation.